FredericW/vldb_2024_submission/README.md

 > python multidimension.py

-This script shows the performance of A3M on multi-dimensional data and real-world datasets, in comparison with several other baselines (run the script *_sw.py for SW).
+These scripts show the performance of A3M on multi-dimensional data and real-world datasets, in comparison with several other baselines (run the script *_sw.py for SW).

 ## Hyperparameter studies of A3M

+Run AAA with different values of bin size (or equivalently, number of bins).
 > python vary_N_synthetic.py

+Run AAA with different values of aX ratio.
 > python vary_ax_synthetic.py

+Run AAA with different values of split portion.
 > python vary_split_synthetic.py